keepthrifty/keepthrifty.github.io/pages/work-with-me.md

 ## Guest Posts

-At this time, I am not accepting submissions for guest posts, display advertising, or sponsored posts.
+At this time, I am not accepting submissions for guest posts.

+## Advertising

+I've made a commitment to maintain Keep Thrifty with <strong>zero</strong> ads, <strong>zero</strong> sponsored posts, and <strong>zero</strong> affiliate links.

+Instead, [I'm using Patreon](https://www.patreon.com/keepthrifty/) to get support for this site directly from my readers.

+<em>Please refrain from reaching out about ads, sponsored posts, or affiliate links.</em>

 ## Contact